jumpnow/jumpnowtek-site/_posts/2018-12-08-Code-signing-with-openssl.md

 So why not just sign the original file?

-Public key cryptography is very slow and the size of the file you can encrypt with an algorithm like RSA is limited.
+Public key cryptography is slow and the size of the file you can encrypt with an algorithm like RSA is limited.
 By hashing the data first, we only need to encrypt a small file.

 The [OpenSSL][openssl] command line utility provides all the tools we need to digitally sign files.